 You can customize the platform so that each team member can easily identify and begin working on their tasks with no confusion.
 Asana’s custom fields and rules highlight who should work on each facet of your project, and you can use the platform’s pre-built rules to determine the order of tasks and when team members can start them.

 You can also work with the more advanced versions of the platform if your team is doing DevOps.
-Tapping into the more specialized versions of Jira (like Jira Software and Jira Product Discovery) will unlock fantastic tools for managing code, issues, releases, and much more.
-Plus, Jira’s built-in issue tracking helps you identify bugs and resolve them quickly.
+Tapping into the more specialized versions of Jira Software will unlock fantastic tools for managing code, issues, releases, and much more.
+Plus, Jira Software’s built-in issue tracking helps you identify bugs and resolve them quickly.

 Where Asana Shines